tonyrog/remake/README.md

 be realtive current directory, makeing remake ideal to be used from emacs.

+Clone remake.git anywhere and make sure remake can be found in PATH.

 In .emacs add this line to make remake the default make command